rf20008/TheDiscordMathProblemBotRepo/README.md

 Documentation for my bot has been replaced with /documentation.
 I might set up a website soon.
 However, I don't have a domain.

-# DISCLAIMER

-My bot is just a platform for storing problems.
-If someone submits a copyrighted problem, I'm not responsible, but they are.
-You can look up who submitted a problem using /show_problem_info.
-(If you need to, you can submit a request using /submit_a_request)

 # Self-host my bot
 My code is open source, so you can!
-There are bugs, so you should probably help me instead.
-I won't stop you from self-hosting though.
+There may be bugs, however.
+Of course, I cannot stop you from self-hosting due to the GPLv3.

 I only recommend self-hosting this if you want to help develop the bot or you want to host your own instance of this bot for your server.
 Just follow the GPLv3 and you're fine!